Ensure your patients are asthma ready for school!

-GPs are important support for parents and carers of children with asthma in helping ensure they are ‘asthma ready’ for the school.
+We recognize Health professionals are an essential service and support for parents and carers of children with asthma in helping ensure they are ‘asthma ready’ for school.

-Every year there is a well-documented spike in asthma flare-ups when children return to school after the Summer break.
-This results in a significant increase in Emergency Department visits, hospitalisations and days off school.
+Every year there is a well-documented spike in asthma flare-ups when children return to school after the summer break.
+This results in an increased reliance on health care resources – Emergency Department visits, hospitalisations, and GP presentations; and days off school.
 Not only is this unsettling for children as they start a new year at school, but often it impacts on time off work for the parents/carers also.

 Why do asthma flare-ups happen at this time?